kadiraio/kadiraio.github.io/_posts/blog/2014-07-08-stay-alert-with-your-meteor-app.md

 Kadira is a great tool for finding such issues in your app, but you need to be logged in to Kadira to check.
 That's not ideal.

-So, today we are introducing Kadira Alerts.
+So, today we are introducing **<u>Kadira Alerts</u>**.
 It sends you a notification when something strange happens with your app.
 You can get alerts for almost every metric available in Kadira.

 ![Kadira Alerts](https://i.cloudup.com/kl_OtTa73I.png)

 We do support email and webhooks as actions.
-You can also integrate Kadira Alerts with zapier and get notification into your phone and trigger many other services, including your Google Glass :)
+You can also integrate Kadira Alerts with [zapier](https://zapier.com) and get notification into your phone and trigger many other services, including your Google Glass :)

 It's super easy to create an alert.
 See: